 Did you know that you may be paying more than required on your property taxes?
 Hi, my name is Allan Madan, your trusted accountant, and here I’ll discuss how to reduce property taxes or defer them.

 What is Property Tax?

 Different types of property such as real property, including real estate, are subject to annual property taxes.
 Property taxes are calculated based on property valuations.
 In Ontario, this function is performed by The Municipal Property Assessment Corporation (MPAC).

 Most people incorrectly assume that because property valuations have increased, your property taxes will also automatically go up.
 This is not entirely true.
-If the value of your property increases at about the same rate as the rest of the homes of your neighbourhood, then you will not see a property tax increase.
-However, if the rate of increase in the value of your home is higher than those in your neighbourhood, then your property taxes are likely to go up.
+If the value of your property increases at about the same rate as the rest of the homes of your neighborhood, then you will not see a property tax increase.
+However, if the rate of increase in the value of your home is higher than those in your neighborhood, then your property taxes are likely to go up.

-So the question really is – is there anything I can do to lessen myproperty taxes or prevent my property taxes from going up?
+So the question really is – is there anything I can do to lessen my property taxes or prevent my property taxes from going up?
 Well, there are a few solutions.